zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

 toc: false
 ---

-This guide shows you how to quickly install {{site.base_gateway}} with Helm.
-This guide supports using [Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/), or [Kind](https://kind.sigs.k8s.io/).
+This guide shows you how to deploy {{site.base_gateway}} with Helm on your local environment.
+These steps are known to work on [Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/) and [Kind](https://kind.sigs.k8s.io/).
-The cluster installed in this guide will be immediately accessible by using [nip.io](https://nip.io) to forward the external DNS request to your local network.
+Once deployed, Kong will be locally accessible at `https://kong.7f000001.nip.io`.
+We are using [nip.io](https://nip.io) to automatically resolve this domain to localhost.

 The {{site.base_gateway}} software is governed by the [Kong Software License Agreement](https://konghq.com/kongsoftwarelicense/).